gabrielginter/flutter-upchunk/README.md

 You can find these packages here:
  * https://pub.dev/packages/connectivity
  * https://pub.dev/packages/dio

-The `dio` package could easily be replaced by the standard `http` package included in Flutter core if necessary.

-## Installation

 Create your Flutter project and add these 2 files to your project in the right folder:
  - `up_chunk.dart` contains the UpChunk class to use directly in your code.